-GEOG 1007 Puerto Rico Tourism Geography 2 credits Prerequisite: None of the Puerto Rico landscaping, climate, flora and fauna, tourist attractions, and historical sites.
+GEOG 1007 Puerto Rico Tourism Geography

+Study of all aspects and concepts of the geography of Puerto Rico focused on the tourism activity.
+Analysis of the Puerto Rico landscaping, climate, flora and fauna, tourist attractions, and historical sites.
 Study of the traditions, folklore, local arts, and crafts.
 Historical synthesis is presented in order to better understand and analyze Puerto Rico traditions and folklore is featured.